 - Shortness of breath with exertion

-- Murmur heard when a stethoscope is placed over the abnormal blood vessel
+- Abnormal sound, called a murmur when a stethoscope is placed over the abnormal blood vessel

 - Bleeding in the lung

-Pulmonary arteriovenous fistula is a condition in which an abnormal connection (fistula) develops between an artery and vein in the lungs.
+Pulmonary arteriovenous fistula is an abnormal connection between an artery and vein in the lungs.
 As a result, blood passes through the lungs without receiving enough oxygen.

 Many people have no symptoms.
 When symptoms occur, they can include: